Scalable Durational Event Models: Application to Physical and Digital Interactions: Application to Physical and Digital Interactions

 \subsection{Model Specification}

 To examine endogenous effects, we use summary statistics from Section \ref{sec:summary_statistics}.
-We evaluate whether actors $i$ and $j$ currently share and have previously shared a common partner, and we account for pairwise inertia by including the number of past interactions as statistics.
+We evaluate whether actors $i$ and $j$ currently share and have previously shared a common partner, and we account for pairwise past interactions.
 For call events, having a common partner at the time of the event is impossible, as an individual can participate in only one phone call at a time.
 Accordingly, we exclude the current common partner terms from the corresponding incidence and duration models.
 We incorporate covariates related to Facebook friendships ($\bz_1 = (z_{i,j,1})$, where $x_{i,j,1} = 1$ if actors $i$ and $j$ are Facebook friends) and gender ($\bx_2 = (x_{i,2})$, where $x_{i,2} = 1$ if actor $i$ is female) as dyadic and monadic statistics, respectively: $z_{i,j,1} = x_{i,j,1}$ for dyadic relationships and $z_{i,j,2} = \mathbb{I}(x_{i,2} = x_{j,2})$ for gender homophily.

-Figure \ref{fig:degree_stats} presents density estimators of the number of interactions individual actors are involved in for each event network.
-These distributions indicate substantial heterogeneity among actors in both settings.
-Including popularity estimates allows us to account for this in a flexible manner.
+Substantial heterogeneity in interaction frequency across actors for both physical and digital events (see Section \ref{sec:further_res}), motivates the inclusion of actor-specific popularity parameters in the model.
 Interaction frequencies are expected to fluctuate considerably throughout the day since students are more likely to interact during the daytime hours.
-To accommodate this, we allow the baseline function $f(t, \bm{\gamma})$ to change hourly, resulting in approximately $Q = 672$ equidistant change points\footnote[1]{If no interaction is observed during a particular hour, we assume that the baseline did not change from the previous hour.
-Therefore, the number of parameters in $\bm{\gamma}$ fluctuates slightly between each estimated model.}.
-We conduct a sensitivity analysis in Supplementary Material \ref{sec:sensitivity} to show that allowing $f(t, \bm{\gamma})$ to change every two hours does not substantially affect the results.
-In total, $\mbox{1,083} = 11(P) + 400 (N)+672 (Q)$ parameters characterize our model.
-While solving this problem is infeasible with state-of-the-art techniques, our novel scalable block-coordinate ascent algorithm enables efficient model estimation within a few minutes on a standard laptop.
+Thus, we let the baseline function $f(t, \bm{\gamma})$ change hourly, implying $Q = 672$.
+We conduct a sensitivity analysis in Section \ref{sec:sensitivity} showing that letting $f(t, \bm{\gamma})$ to change every two hours does not substantially affect the results.
+While solving this problem is infeasible with state-of-the-art techniques, our novel algorithm enables model estimation in less than five minutes on a standard laptop.